GSStnb/docs/ref/tools.rst

 .. note::

-    When no drawing tool is active, the default action is "Select Window".
-Single or multiple entities can be selected by clicking on them or select multiple entities by:
+    When no drawing tool is active, the default action is to select a single entity or "Select Window".
+See :ref:`Selecting Entities <entity-select>` in **Fundamentals** for more details on select and deselecting entities.

-        - Dragging left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
-        - Dragging right to left while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)
-        - [Shift]-[Right Click] and drag to deselect.

 .. csv-table::
     :widths: 15, 7, 15, 63